wjeon/TinyFakeHost/README.md

         Console.WriteLine("Requested query - {0}", requestedQuery);
 }
 ```
-You can also set the RequestedQueryPrint property to true instead.
-With this way, the requested queries will still be printed directly from the fake host even if there is an error in the service client method call.
+Alternatively, you can set the RequestedQueryPrint property to true to automatically print requested queries:
 ```
-    _tinyFakeHost.RequestedQueryPrint = true;
+_tinyFakeHost.RequestedQueryPrint = true; // Automatically prints requested queries
 ```

+***Additional Notes***
+* TinyFakeHost is best suited for integration testing, where you need to test the actual flow of requests and responses.
+* The fake host runs a real HTTP listener and responds to HTTP requests as configured, so you can simulate complex service behaviors, including failures, timeouts, and status codes.